 Degree & GPA

-- Applicants are required to have a Bachelor's degree from a regionally accredited institution prior to the start of the program.
+- Applicants are required to hold a bachelor's degree from a regionally accredited institution or equivalent upon evaluation of international transcripts prior to the start of the program.

 - A GPA of approximately 3.0 or higher is required.

 Current undergraduate student enrolled at Rutgers University - Camden Campus.

 - Student has taken the following designated undergraduate prerequisite courses and earned a grade of B or higher in each of the following subjects: